benmangnall01/Renal-Cell-Carcinoma-RNA-seq-Analysis/README.md

 The main research question was:

-Which genes and biological pathways are consistently altered between pRCC tumour and matched normal tissue?
+Which genes and biological pathways are consistently altered between pRCC tumor and matched normal tissue?

-The study contains 106 RNA-seq samples from 53 matched tumour/normal patient pairs (GSE180777).
+The study contains 106 RNA-seq samples from 53 matched tumor/normal patient pairs (GSE180777).

 The analysis was performed primarily in R and covers the workflow from raw sequencing reads through differential expression and pathway analysis.